dakshtrehan/White-box-Cartoonization/README.md

 ### Datasets

-- Due to copyright issues, we cannot provide cartoon images used for training
+- Due to copyright issues, we cannot provide cartoon images used for training.
 - However, these training datasets are easy to prepare
 - Scenery images are collected from Shinkai Makoto, Miyazaki Hayao and Hosoda Mamoru films
 - Clip films into frames and random crop and resize to 256x256